Supported through life

 The Transition Support officer (TSO) unique to service charities.
 It is a proactive role offering support from the charity to all vulnerable service leavers including the wounded injured and sick (WIS) medical discharges, admin discharges and others that have left the Corps (veterans) and still need help.

-Our group of Royal Marine Support Network Officers (RMSNO) are trained volunteers able to provide both practical help and emotional support to the RM veteran community.
+Our group of Royal Marine Association Support Volunteers (RMASV) are trained volunteers able to provide both practical help and emotional support to the RM veteran community.

 Alcohol Intervention and Dependency Issues